JUDr. Petr Bříza, LL.M., Ph.D.

 - Author Prize for the best legal publication of 2011 (for the book titled National Application of the European Union Law (in Czech original: Vnitrostátní aplikace práva Evropské unie), with M. Bobek a J. Komárek as co-authors)

-- Randa's Foundation Award for the best diploma thesis from the commercial law and related legal areas (2003)
+- Randa's Foundation Award for the best diploma thesis from the commercial law and related fields of law (2003)

 - Innovative Lawyer 2016

 - Fulbright Scholarship, Hauser Global Scholarship, Starr Foundation Global Law School Scholarship